sansbacher/docs/git/README.md

     The currently pointed to Commit in the Index is called HEAD, as it is usually the tip of the current Branch.
 When the next Commit is made the HEAD pointer is updated to the latest Commit.
 But you can Checkout a specific Commit (which isn't the tip of a Branch) resulting in a Detached HEAD situation, allowing you to review the Working Tree at a certain point in time.
 The Commit before HEAD would be its parent, the Commit before that is the grandparent, back to the initial Commit.

 * **Branch**
     A series of Commits back to a common ancestor is a Branch.
-The first/initial Branch is usually called "master" and begins at the initial Commit.
+The first/initial Branch is usually called "master" or "main" and begins at the initial Commit.
 At any point another Branch can be given a name and diverge off with a new line of Commits, such as "dev", "bugFix", "someFeature", etc. Branches can be Merged back together (eg. when a feature or bug has been fixed).
-Usually the master Branch is where you deploy live/production code from, and a separate Branch is created for other development paths.
+Usually the master or main Branch is where you deploy live/production code from, and a separate Branch is created for other development paths.
 A Branch can be Checkedout and worked on without impacting other Branches.

 * **Checkout**
     Checkingout a Branch (which implies Checkingout the tip/end-point Commit of a Branch), or a specific Commit (by Hash, Tag, or anything else that Git can resolve to a Commit in the Index) means the state of the Tracked files in the Working Directory are set to how they were snapshotted when they were Staged for that Commit.
 Ignored files are left alone, but all Tracked files will be as they were in the Commit - in this way you can view any Committed snapshot in time, on any Branch held in the Git Index.
 If you subsequently Modify any Tracked files (or add a new file to be Tracked) they can be Staged and then a new Commit will be added to the Checkedout Branch, or a new Branch created.